devcarlosperez/the-lord-of-the-rings-project/README.md

 This project is a comprehensive and interactive wiki dedicated to the world of J.R.R.
 Tolkien's *The Lord of the Rings*.
 It provides detailed information about the characters, places, events, and lore that shape the legendary Middle-earth.

-You can visit the live project here: [Lord of the Rings Wiki](lord-of-the-rings-4444a.web.app)
+You can visit the live project here: lord-of-the-rings-4444a.web.app

 ## Getting Started